 The Cleveland Clinic’s colorectal surgeons have one of the largest experiences in the country performing minimally invasive intestinal surgery.
 The team has performed more than 1,000 laparoscopic intestinal resections in the last four years alone, and is currently averaging five to six cases each week.

-Dr. Fazio notes that evidence shows that patients who have their procedure done by a surgeon who has performed a high number of similar surgeries experience better outcomes than do patients who undergo surgery with a surgeon who has not completed a high number of such cases.
+Evidence shows that patients who have their procedure done by a surgeon who has performed a high number of similar surgeries experience better outcomes than do patients who undergo surgery with a surgeon who has not completed a high number of such cases.